Solex Energy Science to tackle energy challenges of tomorrow, today

 New heat transfer technology company leverages bulk solids expertise to support development in the renewable energy sector

 CALGARY, AB, Sept.
-24, 2020 /PRNewswire/ - Evolving needs from renewable energy solutions are sparking a new Canadian-based company to provide a unique spin on a well-proven industrial technology solution.
+24, 2020 /CNW/ - Evolving needs from renewable energy solutions are sparking a new Canadian-based company to provide a unique spin on a well-proven industrial technology solution.

 Officially unveiled today, Solex Energy Science Inc. is focused on applying the science of bulk solids heat transfer to emerging challenges associated with sustainable initiatives such as solar power, waste heat recovery and carbon capture.